Louis Moinet: History

 He became President of the Chronometry Society of Paris, and a member of a number of learned and artistic societies.
 When Moinet met Abraham-Louis Breguet, the latter was already quite famous.
 Breguet recognised Moinet's worth at once, and the two men worked closely together.
 From 1811 on, Moinet became Breguet's personal adviser.

 Abraham-Louis Breguet's son, Antoine-Louis, found it difficult to tolerate the presence of a man who spent far more time with his father than he himself could.
 When Breguet died in 1823, Moinet left the house on the Quai de l'Horloge to live elsewhere.

 Among his many technical accomplishments, Moinet re-made a Ferdinand Berthoud regulator almost in its entirety.
 He also invented a counter that, even today, is unequalled.
 The same can be said for another regulator and an astronomical watch.
-In terms of watch making techniques, Moinet was a genius and he improved upon many existing methods.
+In terms of watchmaking techniques, Moinet was a genius and he improved upon many existing methods.

 According to records from an exposition of industry products, a Mr. Francoeur "recognised the usefulness of a new balance-cock which helped with rewinding.
 The idea belonged to Moinet".
-Moinet undertook to share his extensive knowledge of watch making and, in 1848, he published the Traité d'Horlogerie.
-Indispensable for anyone in the field, this volume is the most complete and most well written book on watch making in existence.
+Moinet undertook to share his extensive knowledge of watchmaking and, in 1848, he published the Traité d'Horlogerie.
 It is also an everlasting monument to Moinet, establishing his talent and reputation for the years to come.

 He sacrificed everything to art: his time, his fortune and his health.
 He spent most of his life creating, imbuing materials with a life of their own.